82deutschmark/Spy-Story1/README.md

   - Fixed JavaScript syntax error in DebugAPI.js
     - Problem: Encountered "unexpected token async" error due to incorrect usage of static methods in object literal
     - Solution: Refactored the DebugAPI.js module to use proper JavaScript object pattern without static keyword and simplified API methods
+  - Fixed JavaScript module export and import errors in UserProgressManager.js and NotebookManager.js
+    - Problem: "Unexpected identifier 'scripts'" error in UserProgressManager.js and "NotebookManager is not a constructor" error
+    - Solution: Fixed export syntax in both modules, added proper DOM element null checks, and improved module import handling in main.js
   - Fixed debug image loading issues
     - Problem: Images not loading properly in the debug interface despite stories data loading correctly
     - Solution: Standardized API response handling and improved error detection in DataHandler.js and DebugAPI.js